apptension/saas-boilerplate/docs/create-new-env.md

 ### Set environmental variables
 Before you deploy make sure you set up following environmental variables.
 Otherwise your services will fail to start.
-Check [environmental variables docs](/docs/misc/environmental-variables.md) on how to do it from your local machine.
+Check [environmental variables docs](/docs/misc/environmental-variables.md) on how to install tools needed to set up variables from your local machine.

 #### Backend